What are Blackheads and How to Prevent Them

 Many mistakenly believe that blackheads can be cured through rigorous washing and cleansing, but this can actually aggravate the skin and worsen acne symptoms.
 Washing your face twice a day is adequate to slough of dead skin cells and keep pores clean.

 While daily washing of the skin can do wonders for blackhead prevention and treatment, there are also topical ointments that help the persistence of this pesky skin condition.
-BioClarity's Treatment gel has the exfoliating power to clear pores of oil, dirt and bacteria so acne is significantly reduced with continued usage and future outbreaks are prevented.Blackhead Treatment - Manual Removal
+BioClarity's Treatment gel has the exfoliating power to clear pores of oil, dirt and bacteria with the help of Floralux so acne is significantly reduced with continued usage and future outbreaks are prevented.Blackhead Treatment - Manual Removal

 Dermatologists sometimes use a special instrument called a round loop extractor (sometimes referred to as a comedo extractor) to remove blackheads.
 This extractor is applied around the comedo, essentially pushing the skin surrounding the pore.
 This forces the contents of the pore up, causing the plug to pop out of the skin.
 They will push from various angles to ensure all of the clogged material is removed from the skin.
 Never attempt to remove blackheads at home with your fingers.
 Improper removal could result in ruptured skin cell walls, which can lead to inflammation and infection and result in more severe pimples and acne symptoms.
 Squeezing these lesions can lead to larger pores that are more easily clogged and more visible, and push the infection deeper into the surface of the skin.Blackhead Treatment - Light and Laser Therapy